 An odd hodgepodge of a compilation I put together for my grandfather in 1999.
-It was an effort to gather some of my more accessible moments.
-As it happens, in 1999 I didn’t have a whole lot of accessible moments.
+It was an effort to collect some of my more accessible moments.
+Alas, in 1999 I didn’t have a whole lot of accessible moments.
 There’s one track here that doesn’t exist anywhere else — a silly little faux-religious number called “Amen”.

 JOHNNY WEST AND FRIENDS (1999)

-More interesting curios and outtakes from all over the map.
-I let another friend borrow this one in 2002 and never saw it again.
+More curios and outtakes from all over the map.
+I let a friend borrow this one in 2002 and never saw it again.
 At least a few of the songs survive on cassette tape.